 What does it cost?

 The costs are minimal.There is a $30 uniform fee which is collected at registration during band camp.
 You must have appropriate footwear (black MTX marching shoes, no substitutions) and long black gloves.
 Cost of those items will be in a Band Camp Newsletter that is released to all TUMB members in the beginning of August.
 All of these items can be purchased at band camp with either check or cash.
 In addition, when members are with the TUMB during the season, we provide appropriate meals.

 How much time does it take?

 During the summer, all sections of the band will have a few rehearsals so we can get started putting our band together.
 Certainly, distance from campus is a consideration to expected attendance.
 During the fall semester, our rehearsal schedule is very student friendly.
 During the academic week, we only practice on Mondays and Wednesdays from 3:45 to 5:15 pm.
 On Fridays, when students do not have course work due the next day, we rehearse from 3:30 to 6:30 pm.
 On performance weekends, we rehearse for a few hours, eat a complimentary lunch or dinner, warm up, then march into the stadium to perform our pre-game show.
 NOTE: Attendance is mandatory for all marching band performances; including games, playoff games, and exhibitions.

-Our band camp for the 2020 season is tentatively set to begin on Friday, August 16, 2019 for color guard, battery percussion, and electronic front ensemble members.
-Band camp for our winds section begins on Monday, August 19th.
+Our band camp for the 2020 season is tentatively set to begin on Friday, August 21, 2020 for color guard, battery percussion, and electronic front ensemble members.
+Band camp for our winds section begins on Monday, August 24th.
 Students living on campus in residence hall will be able to move in to their room during the morning on their designated day.
 A specific schedule will be published during the summer.
 Attendance at our band camp is required and we will cover the cost of meals, and on campus housing.